 - Seasoning mixture: Italian seasoning, salt, paprika, olive oil and red pepper flakes.

-How to make Chicken Thighs with Bacon
+How to Make Baked Chicken Thighs with Bacon

 This is an overview with step-by-step photos.
 Full ingredients, measurements & instructions are in the recipe card below.